samherniman/indoor_co2_visuals/docs/README.md

-# Monthly indoorCO2map.com summary November 2025
+# Monthly indoorCO2map.com summary December 2025

 There is a well documented relationship between indoor levels of CO<sub>2</sub> and the amount of ventilation in indoor environments.